inclement/kivy-tutorials/text.rst

                         pos: self.pos

-There are actually only two changes here; we gave each Slider an :code:`id: ` declaration, and in the canvas Color referred to the sliders with this name.
+There are actually only two changes here; we gave each Slider an :code:`id` declaration, and in the canvas Color referred to the sliders with this name.
 Giving a widget an id is just like naming it in Python so that you can refer to it elsewhere.